COMMUNITY RESOURCES

 631-414-1126 • FAX 631-414-1133

-If you have a sore or wound that hasn't started to get significantly better in a month, or healed entirely in two months, you should ask your doctor about the Wound Care Center®.
+If you have a sore or wound that hasn’t started to get significantly better in a month, or healed entirely in two months, you should ask your doctor about the Wound Treatment Center.

-If you're suffering from a non healing wound, you're not alone.
+If you’re suffering from a non healing wound, you’re not alone.
 Every year, chronic wounds, caused by diabetes, poor circulation or other conditions, keep 3 to 5 million Americans just like you from doing the things they love to do.
-But the Wound Care Center® can help you get your life back.
+But the Wound Treatment Center can help you get your life back.

 Our unique team of dedicated doctors and nurses treat more of these wounds than anyone else.
 Including many that have resisted healing after months and even years of traditional treatment.

-It's all we do.
+It’s all we do.
 And we do it with an unmatched healing rate of over 80%!
-In fact, for most patients, the Wound Care Center® program leaves them completely healed in just a few months.
+In fact, for most patients, the Wound Treatment Center program leaves them completely healed in just a few months.

 • Call for an appointment